 It can be hard for kids to sit in quiet stillness for any prolonged period of time, but the older kids (and us adults) spend at least five minutes in silence, contemplating the face of Mother Mary and her Son, reflecting on the sacrifices that they made so that we might live fully.

-Although Holy Saturday isn’t, yet, Easter Sunday, I always wake up with such a feeling of hopeful jubilance.
+Although the Saturday of Catholic Holy Week isn’t yet Easter Sunday, I always wake up with such a feeling of hopeful jubilance.
 It’s on Holy Saturday — in the evening — that we welcome the light, and once again sing “Alleluia!”

-Though our children are still a bit too young to attend the (sometimes hours-long and very late) Easter Vigil Mass, we bring some of the light into our home — or rather, our back yard — by lighting a bonfire in the late afternoon.
-Like we would if we were at the vigil Mass, we reaffirm our baptismal promises… and then we make s’mores with peeps!
+Though our children are still a bit too young to attend the (sometimes hours-long and very late) Easter Vigil Mass, we bring some of the light into our home, or rather, our backyard, by lighting a bonfire in the late afternoon.
+Like we would if we were at the vigil Mass, we reaffirm our baptismal promises and then we make s’mores with peeps!
 It’s a festive way of celebrating the Catholic Holy Week that leads to the beginning of Easter.